C. Michael Curtis Short Story Book Prize

 - Submitters must currently reside in Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, Virginia or West Virginia and have resided there for a minimum of 24 consecutive months.
 (Residency will be verified before prize winner is announced.)

 - The contest opens September 1 and closes December 31, 11:59PM EST. Finalists and winners are announced in the summer of the next year.

 - The manuscript must be between 140 and 220 pages (double spaced, 12 point, Times New Roman or similar typeface) and include no fewer than six stories.
 Works that have previously appeared in magazines or in anthologies may be included.

 - No story should be over 15,000 words in length.
 There is no minimum story word count.
 (Bear in mind that this is not a flash fiction or micro fiction contest and that stories of a more traditional length of 1,500 to 8,000 words are expected to make up the bulk of the story collection.)

 - This contest is read blind.
 Do not include a bio or acknowledgments page with your manuscript.
 All manuscripts must be read anonymously by our readers, editors, and judge.
 Manuscripts should include one title page with the manuscript’s title only.
 You may also include a table of contents.
 Manuscripts that do not adhere to this guideline will be immediately eliminated.

-- Simultaneous submissions of the same manuscript to other publishers or contests are acceptable but please notify us by email (firstname.lastname@example.org) if your manuscript has been accepted elsewhere.
+- Simultaneous submissions of the same manuscript to other publishers or contests are acceptable but please notify us if your manuscript has been accepted elsewhere.

 - While translations and manuscripts in languages other than English are not accepted, manuscripts that occasionally use words from other languages are acceptable and welcome.